tenebrius1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a tutor using his/her name
-2. `CLITutorsBook` shows all tutors that contains that specific name Use case ends.
+2. `CLITutorsBook` shows all tutors that contain that specific name Use case ends.

 **Extensions**